-It is most likely that you won’t have solid answers until you meet with the Director and VFX Supervisor.
+It is most likely that I won’t have solid answers until I have a discussion with the director and VFX supervisor.

 Often, scenes that include a lot of VFX can end up having to be shot in a lot of different locations.
 These scenes will likely involve shooting on a green screen stage.
 They will also likely shoot at one or more additional locations to get the corresponding plate shot — or shots — to replace the green.

-If present, secondary elements of the same scene will also need to be shot in seperate locations.
+If present, secondary elements of the same scene will also need to be shot in separate locations.

 For example, a scene might require miniatures, which will need to be shot in a controlled location.

-A single aerial warfare scene in Dunkirk can employ shots from several locations:
+A single scene in Dunkirk can employ shots from several locations:

-1) A real cockpit shot against a blue sky on a tarmac or in front of a green screen.
+- A cockpit shot on a tarmac or in front of a green screen.

 That’s three different locations for one shot.
-You’ll need to note this in your script analysis if you want to pull off a successful filmmaking mission.
+We would need to note this in our script analysis if we want to pull off a successful WWII filmmaking mission.